Migrating Monolith to Microservice Architecture – the Path

 Monolith decomposed to macroservices.

-At this moment we decomposed the monolith into Macroservices.
-We can look at our new service based architecture and begin thinking about migrating to Microservices.
+At this moment, we decomposed the monolith into microservices.
+We can look at our new service-based architecture and begin thinking about migrating to Microservices.

 Summary

-First, we looked at our Monolithic application and made conscious decision we need to migrate to Microbreweries.
-We did consider pros and cons and evaluated risks.
+First, we looked at our Monolithic application and made a conscious decision that we need to migrate to Microbreweries.
+We did consider the pros and cons and evaluated the risks.
 Next, we refactored and grouped the code into logical components to make migration possible.
 We identified cohesive component groups and mapped dependencies between them.
 Then we gradually migrated the Monolith to Macroservices, one service at a time.
-Now we are going to take it further and migrate service based architecture to Microservices, but that is the whole new post.
+Now we are going to take it further and migrate a service-based architecture to Microservices, but that is the whole new post.

 Further Reading